-13.3 Puppet Configuration With cmsh
+14.2 Puppet Configuration With cmsh

-13.3.1 Configuration Of Puppet
+14.2.1 Configuration Of Puppet

 Within cmsh the main configuration is defined in the configuration object within puppet mode.
 Only one configuration object is allowed at a time.
-The configuration properties can be listed and modified:
+The cmsh shell therefore drops into this object, if it exists, when going into puppet mode.